-When available, eligible Business Applicants may apply for the Recovery Grant.
-This process will be conducted in coordination with BDE, who will help Business Applicants identify the type of assistance that best serves their unmet business recovery and growth needs.
-BDE will offer technical assistance and guidance during the intake and application process as well.
+Eligible Business Applicants may apply for a Recovery Grant subject to funding availability.
+The BDE, as Program Manager and Subrecipient to PRDOH will conduct the application intake and evaluation process and assist all Business Applicants identify the type of assistance that best serves their unmet business recovery and growth needs.
+BDE will also offer technical assistance and guidance to Business Applicants during the intake and application process.